 The following are general guidelines for the most common frequencies, timing and types of pruning for the majority of the trees you will find in the greater Portland metro area.
 If you ever have questions about your particular tree, feel free to call us at 503-226-7143 to schedule an appointment.

-Deciduous trees: Most deciduous trees in an urban environment will benefit from pruning every 3-5 years.
+Most deciduous trees in an urban environment such as Portland will benefit from pruning every 3-5 years.
 This frequency may need to be increased if the trees are close to or over structures.

-Evergreen trees: Most of our large fir and pine trees need to be pruned ever 5-7 years.
+Most of the large fir and pine trees in the Portland area need to be pruned every 5-7 years.
 It is important, however, to inspect trees for changes that may affect their health and therefore their pruning schedule during this time.
 When in doubt, ask an arborist.

 Types of Pruning

 This time-honored professional practice should not be confused with topping, which we do not perform.
 Topping is the indiscriminate lowering or shaping of a tree to arbitrary points between nodes or branches.
-Because topping makes a tree more susceptible to disease and other problems, it is never recommended by Urban Forest, unless there is a specific need.
+Because topping makes a tree more susceptible to disease and other problems, it is never recommended by Urban Forest Pro, unless there is a specific need.

-Crown Lifting: Ever notice how deadwood seems to gather at the bottom of pine and fir trees?
+Ever notice how deadwood seems to gather at the bottom of pine and fir trees?
 Growth is mainly a function of available light.
 Light, for a tree, is food, and leaves are the tree’s stomach.
 When a tall, straight tree gains more growth on top, it is natural that it will lose limbs on the bottom.